-Chevron Pipeline Co. has shut down a natural-gas pipeline near Louisiana following a workplace accident that left a Chevron Corp. contractor dead and two more injured.
+Chevron Pipeline Co. has shut down a natural-gas pipeline near Louisiana following a workplace accident that left a Chevron Corp. contractor dead and two more with serious personal injuries.

 Chevron has not released the names of the workers involved in the accident.
 The incident occurred in the Gulf of Mexico; the pipeline is part of the Henry Hub distribution system, which is linked to several interstate pipelines.